brillout/goldpage/docs/goldpage-vs-others.template.md

 # Goldpage VS Others

+> :information_source:
+> You can use Goldpage and create a prototype without reading this document.

 > :warning:
->
-> You can use Goldpage and create a prototype without reading this document.
->
 > This document is meant for readers
-> that roughly know what the different app types, such as "SPA" and "SSR", are about.
+> that already know about "SPA", "SSR", "static websites", etc.,
-> and that want to make an educated choice of whether to use Goldpage.
+> and want to make an educated choice whether to use Goldpage.

 This document explains what differentiates Goldpage from other tools.